denwilliams/blog/_posts/2019-06-10-homebrew-cheatsheet.md

   - beer
 ---

-Things I've learned along the way...
+Things I've learned along the way for brewing... (for homebrew as in beer, not as in the Mac package manager!)

 - The temperature inside the fermenter is usually ~4°C higher than the surface.
 If you're trying to ferment at 20, the outside will probably need to read 16 while fermentation is taking place!
 Depends on a lot of factors of course.
 Once primary fermentation is complete the difference will be less.
 - Before using a new type of yeast read up on it first, especially ideal pitching temperature.